 During this time, I began a business relationship with what I may consider the most important link in this story- a mould-maker in mainland China.
 The internet is an amazing resource of information, and I was able to obtain quotes and information from domestic and international sources.
 Some companies told me the design was too difficult to mould and they couldn’t do it.
 Others told me they could try, but not assure me of the result.
 Costs ranged from high to insanely high and this project looked like it might take some serious capital to move forward.
 One company from China was interested in molding, but the English of the email was so fragmented, and they weren’t too keen to sign the NDA (non-disclosure agreement) because “it isn’t used anyway”.
 A bright light shone from one company, however, and they have since carried this project through the technical drawing stage involving significant engineering obstacles to sourcing various additional parts and packaging to the final product…but I’m getting ahead of myself here.

-During the summer of 2005, I had considered moving forward with my 1st shop prototype to the production stage directly, but some good advice from friends encouraged me to spend another $1200 or so on additional prototype units- 25 SaltStick® dispensers (that’s $50+ each…not very profitable, if I could sell them!)- that would be used for engineering improvement and would be ready in time for Interbike 2005 in Las Vegas, and for use at Ironman Hawaii.
+During the summer of 2005, I had considered moving forward with my 1st shop prototype to the production stage directly, but some good advice from friends encouraged me to spend another $1200 or so on additional prototype units- 25 SaltStick® dispensers (that’s $50+ each…not very profitable, if I could sell them!)- that would be used for engineering improvement and would be ready in time for Interbike 2005 in Las Vegas, and for use at the Ironman World Championships in Hawaii.
 My friends at the machine shop in San Diego took on this task and made some changes based on athlete feedback and some new ideas I had.
 The result was a box of plastic bits that showed up at my door one day, the most expensive plastic bits I ever saw!
 I pretty much turned around and sent most of them off around the world to my athletic guinea pigs for testing.
 This is the 3rd in line in the photo below.
 I also expanded the product offering to include a mini model that was designed for road cycling bars- it had to be shorter to fit inside the smaller bar ends of road bikes, but my design was clever in that it was easy to adjust the length after manufacture by cutting off the unneeded portion before installing the end cap.
 The SaltStick® mini was born.

-Over the past 9 years as a serious athlete, I’ve been very fortunate to have met, trained with, and become friends with some of the best and most dedicated amateur and professional multisport athletes from around the world.
+Over the past many years as a serious athlete, I’ve been very fortunate to have met, trained with, and become friends with some of the best and most dedicated amateur and professional multisport athletes from around the world.
 We all work really hard at training, and when you’re at the base of Mt.
 Palomar on Normann’s or Jurgen’s wheel sharing pulls, you’re all on equal (more or less…) footing.
 That’s one of the greatest aspects of this sport- that you really can train and race alongside with the figures you see in the magazines.
 Of course, they would be my guinea pigs- and I am most appreciative of these friends and others for testing out these units, manufacturers at Interbike who took a personal interest in my project as I wandered the aisles, wearing my wandering salesperson hat.
 There were a lot of bright eyes and smiles as I shopped my SaltStick® around.
 Of course, I hadn’t sold a single one, yet, but I got a lot of encouragement and a newfound energy to push this project forward.

 The SaltStick® caps came about during some conversations I had with friends- discussing the merits of electrolyte supplements in general, and the woeful lack of decent supplements out there.
 It’s not like there was not good science to support these concepts- mainstream media was even beginning to notice when a few people were dying after finishing marathons drinking only water.
 The capsule supplements available on the market all fall short in one way or another: too little sodium, no magnesium, etc… Or simply deliver too little to really be efficient, when you need 2 or more capsules per serving.
 So I put my Ph.D. in chemistry to some good use, and I went about finding the basic electrolyte content of sweat (what leaves your body should be replenished in a quantity and form your body can use), bioavailable electrolyte sources, vegetarian capsules, field testing, and came up with the unique SaltStick® caps formulation as it stands today.
 With this formulation, athletes should need 1-2 capsules per hour instead of 3-10 capsules of other brands, and benefit from a much better profile of electrolytes.
 Plus, isn’t it great when you can offer a consumer something they need to replenish?
 I’ve made the SaltStick® so that it should last for years, so I don’t expect many repeat sales for this reason alone…therefore the caps should complement this nicely.